 Having a successful working relationship with a lawyer, however, takes more than legal knowledge.
 So pay attention to how clearly the lawyer explains the process, how well the lawyer listens to your concerns, and how respectful the lawyer is.
 Make sure you're signing up with someone who:

-Finally, wait until you’ve talked to two or three candidates before you decide on one.
-Tell the lawyer that you’ll call back soon with your decision.
+Finally, wait until you've talked to two or three candidates before you decide on one.
+Tell the lawyer that you'll call back soon with your decision.
+Once you've decided on a lawyer, learn how to maintain a successful working relationship in Nolo's article, Working With a Probate Lawyer.